 Medium-level policies typically have higher annual limits than basic policies, but aren’t as high as comprehensive policies.

-Comprehensive extras are the most expensive out of the three levels, but will cover the widest range of healthcare services, have the highest limits and pay the highest percentage of service costs.
+Comprehensive extras are usually the most expensive policies, but will cover the widest range of healthcare services, have the highest limits and pay the highest percentage of service costs.
 Top-level comprehensive policies usually include (but aren’t limited to) cover for:

 All extras policies have benefit limits on how much you can claim per year for each specific treatment.